The selection function of the Gaia DR3 open cluster census: Cluster injection and retrieval strategy

-Then, this idealised simulated cluster is turned into a simulated cluster observation.
-Firstly, observed positions and velocities are converted into Galactic coordinates $l$ and $b$, distance $d$, and proper motions $\mu_{\alpha^*}$ and $\mu_\delta$.
-Next, observed stellar photometric values are computed based on the cluster's distance and selected extinction $A_V$, utilizing the pre-computed \emph{Gaia} DR3 photometric relations in \cite{AndersKhalatyan_2022}.
-Then, the apparent magnitudes of the member stars are used to select similar, real \emph{Gaia} stars in a region around the cluster, assigning astrometric and photometric errors to cluster member stars and resampling simulated observed astrometry and photometry from a Gaussian distribution.
-Binaries are converted into unresolved systems and their photometry added when their separation is below 0.6", which is a basic but fair resolution for \emph{Gaia} based on comparisons of \emph{Gaia} data to external binary star surveys \citep{FabriciusLuri_2021}.
-Finally, selection effects in the \emph{Gaia} dataset and the \emph{Gaia} dataset subsample of HR23 are accounted for, using the \emph{Gaia} selection function of \cite{Cantat-GaudinFouesneau_2023} and the subsample selection function of \cite{Castro-GinardBrown_2023} to restrict the observed cluster to only stars that would have been included in the HR23 cluster survey (namely: those in \emph{Gaia} DR3 with all five astrometric parameters, $G$, $G_{BP}$, and $G_{RP}$ photometry, and those with a \cite{RybizkiGreen_2022} v1 quality classification of at least 0.5).
-This concludes the simulation of a cluster.
+Then, this idealised simulated cluster was turned into a simulated cluster observation, which begins with a process of creating photometry and astrometry that mimic what \emph{Gaia} would observe for a given cluster.
+Firstly, using \texttt{astropy}'s coordinates module, observed positions and velocities were converted into Galactic coordinates $l$ and $b$, distance $d$, and proper motions $\mu_{\alpha^*}$ and $\mu_\delta$.
+Next, observed stellar photometric values were computed based on the cluster's distance and selected extinction, $A_V$, utilising the pre-computed \emph{Gaia} DR3 photometric relations in \cite{AndersKhalatyan_2022}.
+Then, the apparent magnitudes of cluster member stars were used to select similar, real \emph{Gaia} stars in a region around the cluster, assigning a real `twin' star to each cluster member.
+The astrometric and photometric errors of its real twin are assigned to simulated cluster-member stars.
+We created simulations of real measurements by re-sampling simulated observed astrometry and photometry from Gaussian distributions based on these error values.